-In February I attended a special Valentine’s Day Tea event hosted by my son’s elementary school class.
+In February I attended a Valentine’s Day Tea event hosted by my son’s elementary school class.
 One by one each student stood up at the front and recited what their idea of ‘love’ was.
 Cleaning up my toys.
 Cuddling my mommy.
 Not picking my nose in front of company!
 More.
-A common thread that I noticed between each child’s idea of love was that they were all action-oriented ideas.
-These kids weren’t trying to be philosophical, yet their ideas intuitively demonstrated a compelling truth – when you genuinely love someone, it compels your action outward.
-True love is demonstrated.
+A common thread between each child’s idea of love was that they were all action-oriented ideas.
+They weren’t trying to be philosophical, yet their ideas intuitively demonstrated a compelling truth – when you genuinely love someone, it compels your action outward.
+Genuine love is demonstrated.

 God’s ‘Hesed’ Way Of Love

-There are different ways of loving – the way that I love my kids is much different than the way that I love chocolate!
-In the book of Ruth, there is a specific type of love that resounds from the text called hesed [pronounced ‘heh- sed’] love.
+There are different ways of loving someone – the way that I love my kids is much different than the way that I love chocolate!
+In the book of Ruth, there is a specific type of love that resounds from the text called hesed [heh- sed] love.
 It is an enormous love, massive in its scale for us.
 It is a personal love that is interested in our unique circumstances and feelings.
-Yet more than anything else, it carries the weight of a promise from God.
-Hesed love is a vow (or covenant) of love from God to us that is impossible to fail us, even when we are unfaithful and fail Him.
+Yet more than anything else, it carries the weight of a promise from God – a vow (or covenant) that is impossible to fail us, even when we fail Him.
 It promises to hold onto us, no matter who we are or what we are going through.
-In fact, it’s important to God that we grasp His ‘hesed’ way of love for us because its mentioned over 250 times in the Old Testament.

-One of the reasons that God’s love bursts out so powerfully from the story of Ruth is because of the dark, ugly storyline of despair and suffering from which it shines.
-In the first five verses of Ruth we see God’s people literally starving from famine, and we learn that one family who tries to escape this famine flees to a nation that is the arch enemy of God’s people.
-Naomi – the main character endures the deaths of her husband and both sons.
-She and her daughters-in-law are left with no money, no resources, no home, no family, and seemingly no hope.
-While Naomi never once doubts the existence of God, she does doubt His goodness and publicly declares her bitterness towards Him.
+One of the reasons that God’s love shines out so powerfully from the story of Ruth is because of it’s contrast against the dark, ugly storyline of despair that it is set within.
+Within the first five verses we are introduced to famine, the deaths of three men, and watch an aging women and her two, widowed daughters-in-law left with no money, resources, home, and seemingly no hope.
+While Naomi never once doubts the existence of God, she does doubt His goodness and gives into bitterness.
 Have you ever felt this way?
 Bitter at God?
 Confused by His silence?
-Felt knocked over by the repeated waves of calamity that keep crashing over you over and over?
 Feeling ‘left’ by God, is honest.

 Lean into God’s Word.
-When we struggle we must insist that we prioritize His Word because when we interact with Scripture, we interact with Christ Himself who is the Word (John 1:1) and will be living and active to meet us there.
+When we interact with Scripture, we interact with Christ Himself who is the Word (John 1:1) and is living and active to meet us there.

-Recognize the presence of One that we already have inside.
-At the end of the story of Ruth we see the tall, dark, and handsome Boaz taking and marrying Ruth.
+Recognize the presence of One who we already have inside.
+At the end of the story of Ruth we see Boaz marrying Ruth.
 Can you envision them now standing there?
 Holding one another’s hands, Boaz speaks a vow over Ruth promising his love toward her for the rest of their lives.
-Ruth’s circumstances were so incredibly dire and hopeless that the wealthy, powerful Boaz is the only one with the resources to be able to rescue Ruth (and Naomi) from their current circumstances and transform their famines into feasting.
-The famine and death and despair at the start of this story turn to new crops, new life, and hope.
+Ruth’s circumstances were so incredibly dire and hopeless that the wealthy, powerful Boaz is the only one with the resources to be able to rescue Ruth and Naomi from their current circumstances and transform their famines into feasting.
+The famine, death and despair at the start of this story turn into new crops, new life, and restored hope.

-Do we realize the powerful impact that this marriage has for us today?!
+So what does this have to do with us?
 At the moment of our salvation when we claimed Him as our Lord, Jesus Christ –the Creator of the Universe – positioned the fullness of His love completely and personally toward us.
-And as He held us, He spoke a vow over us that into forever, He would have and hold us, in sickness and in health, for richer and poorer, in our joys, in our mistakes, in our despair.
-When we’re stuck in waves of despair and shame because of our own sin and error, even there Jesus has promised to have and hold us.
+He spoke a vow over us that became sealed into Forever, that He would have and hold us, in sickness and in health, for richer and poorer, in our joys, in our mistakes, and in our despair.
+When we’re stuck in waves of despair and shame, Jesus still promises to have and hold us.
 When we are faithless, He has vowed to be faithful.
-When we’re feeling crushed under the suffering that has come to us for reasons that are not our fault and we call out to Him and can’t take hold of Him because we can’t see Him and can’t find Him, it is there that He has promised to have, hold, carry, and remake us.
-Jesus is the only one who has the resources to be able to rescue us from our current calamity and transform the very famines and broken pieces of our lives into new life that testifies to His reality and beauty.
+When we feel crushed under suffering that is not our fault and we can’t seem to find Him in the darkness, His hesed love promises to find and hold onto us.
+Jesus is the only one with the resources to rescue us from our current calamity and transform the broken pieces of our lives into new life that testifies to His beauty and goodness.

-Want to learn more about God’s message to YOU through book of Ruth?
-You can purchase the full Bible study entitles Ruth – Redeeming The Darkness on Amazon today!
+Want to learn more about God’s message to you through book of Ruth?
+You can purchase the full Bible study entitled Ruth – Redeeming The Darkness on Amazon today!